sevenwestmedia-labs/json-react-layouts/README.md

-# React Pages
+# React json page layout

-React pages enables registration of components and layouts (called compositions) to open up the possibilities of pages where the layout is driven by data.
+React json page layout enables registration of components and layouts (called compositions) to open up the possibilities of pages where the layout is driven by data.

 ## Why